john-omargirado/CompVis_Proj/README.md

 3. **Using the Application**
    - The webcam feed will open in a new window
+   - **CALIBRATION PHASE** (first 3 seconds):
-   - Position yourself in front of the camera
+     - Keep your eyes **WIDE OPEN** and look at the camera
+     - A progress bar will show calibration status
+     - The system calculates your personal EAR baseline
+   - **DETECTION PHASE** (after calibration):
-   - The system will automatically detect and classify your state
+     - The system monitors your eyes and mouth in real-time
+     - Metrics panel shows EAR, MAR, PERCLOS, blinks, and yawns
      - **Green bounding box**: Normal/Alert state
-   - **Red bounding box + "DROWSY!" text**: Drowsiness detected
+     - **Red bounding box + "DROWSY!" text**: Fatigue detected
    - Press **'q'** to quit the application

+### Calibration Process

+The calibration phase is crucial for accurate detection:

+1. **Why Calibration?**
+   - Everyone's eyes have different natural EAR values
+   - Generic thresholds cause false positives for some users
+   - Calibration creates personalized thresholds

+2. **During Calibration (3 seconds)**
+   - Keep eyes naturally open (don't force them wide)
+   - Look directly at the camera
+   - Avoid blinking if possible
+   - Stay still

+3. **What Happens**
+   - System measures your average EAR over 90 frames
+   - Calculates your `OPEN_EAR_BASELINE`
+   - Sets `EYE_AR_THRESH = BASELINE × 0.78`
+   - This means eyes are "closed" when EAR drops below 78% of your normal

+4. **After Calibration**
+   - Your personalized baseline is displayed
+   - Detection becomes active with calibrated thresholds
+   - Metrics panel shows current values vs thresholds

 ### Training Your Own Model